Carlos-Abel-17/backend-typescript/README.md

 → JWT : Use json web token to be able to authenticate a user.  </br>
 → morgan : To be able to see in the terminal the Http requests and see if they are fulfilled or not. </br>
 → cors : Use cors so that browsers give me permission to use my Http requests. </br>
+→bcript: In order to encrypt my users' passwords
 ###  language
 →Typescript: I decided to do it with Typescript as it significantly reduces errors.
 ###  Database